-- To ensure that all learners who have access to Fareport, are aware that they have a right to be protected from abuse, radicalisation and harm, both on- and off-line. - To ensure that learners are never placed at risk whilst in Fareport's care. - To uphold the prime concern, which is the interest and safety of the learner (child/young/vulnerable person). - To ensure and always promote the need for confidentiality to be maintained within the guidelines and as part of data protection. - To review this policy and procedure on an annual basis and plan appropriate training and development for all staff in its daily implementation.
-This policy was reviewed in September 2021 in the light of the Covid 19 pandemic and the requirement to ensure all our policies and procedures are mindful of the new ways of training and the impact on learner health and wellbeing. - This iteration of the policy was fully updated in September 2021 taking into consideration new guidance in Keeping Children Safe in Education (KCSIE) and DfE guidance on peer-on-peer sexual violence and sexual harassment in education settings.
+- To ensure that all learners who have access to Fareport, are aware that they have a right to be protected from abuse, radicalisation and harm, both on- and off-line. - To ensure that learners are never placed at risk whilst in Fareport's care. - To uphold the prime concern, which is the interest and safety of the learner (child/young/vulnerable person). - To ensure and always promote the need for confidentiality to be maintained within the guidelines and as part of data protection. - To review this policy and procedure on an annual basis and plan appropriate training and development for all staff in its daily implementation. - This policy was comprehensively updated in September 2021 to reflect the revised Keeping Children Safe in Education (KCSIE) guidance and the Department for Education's (DfE) guidance on sexual violence and sexual harassment between children in schools and colleges.
+It has since been reviewed and remains in line with current KCSIE 2024 guidance, which continues to emphasise the importance of identifying and responding appropriately to all forms of child-on-child abuse (previously referred to as peer-on-peer abuse), including sexual violence and harassment.